Record Transient Events

 What is the SRS?

-Originally designed to evaluate structural responses to an earthquake, the SRS is a valuable tool for testing environments with complex transient shocks.
-Engineers use an SRS test to evaluate a device’s response to a transient event likely to occur in the end environment.
+The SRS is a valuable tool for testing environments with complex transient shocks.
+Engineers use an SRS test to evaluate an object’s response to a transient event likely to occur in the field environment.

 - Describe a transient event in general terms